mougiakouel/QGIS-Training-Manual/online_resources/wfs.rst

 The most common type of WFS you'll encounter will therefore probably be on a local network or even on your own computer, rather than on the Internet.
-However, learning how to set up a WFS on a local server is beyond the scope of this course.

 |IC|
 -------------------------------------------------------------------------------